openstack-archive/nova-solver-scheduler/README.md

         The following option should be set in configuration when using this constraint:
         ```cpu_allocation_ratio = <a positive real number>``` (virtual-to-physical cpu allocation ratio, if >1.0 then over-allocation is allowed.)

-    - **MaxInstancesPerHostConstraint**
+    - **NumInstancesPerHostConstraint**
-        Specify the maximum number of instances placed in each host in each scheduling process.
+        Specify the maximum number of instances that can be placed in each host.
-        The following scheduler hint is expected when using this constraint:
+        The following option is expected in the configuration:
         ```max_instances_per_host = <a positive integer>```
-        By default, max_instances_per_host = 1, resulting in an anti-affinity placement solution.

     - **DifferentHostConstraint**
         Force instances to be placed at different hosts as specified instance(s).